-The Coloniality Of Gender And Sexuality
+The Coloniality of Gender and Sexuality

-What Is The Coloniality Of Gender?
+What is the Coloniality of Gender?

 This colonial “contact zone” is a space where people who have historically been separated, come in to contact with one another and establish ongoing relations, usually in conditions of racial inequality, violence or coercion (Mary Louise Pratt, Imperial Eyes, 1992).

 The white European and Christian Man became the standard by which all of humanity was ranked and his position was reinforced by controlling nations and communities of people that were colonised.
-Like the wixaritari, many of the nations that were colonised had a more equal gender structure before colonialism: some had women leaders and parallel or complementarity gender systems, meaning that although women and men held different roles, these were equal in status.
+Like the Wixaritari, many of the nations that were colonised had a more equal gender structure before colonialism: some had women leaders and parallel or complementarity gender systems, meaning that although women and men held different roles, these were equal in status.

 The colonial gendering of native people also shaped dominant structures of gender, and the identities, roles, appearance and social organisation of white women and white men changed when they assumed racial superiority over people of colour.
-By the 19th Century the ‘housewife/breadwinner’ model of European patriarchy was firmly established as the natural order or society and laws and institutions were used to enforce this structure.
-The role model of the Victorian wife as delicate, weak and sexually reserved contrasted sharply with images of promiscuous and barely dressed women in the colonies.
+By the 19th Century the ‘housewife/breadwinner’ model of European patriarchy was firmly established as the natural order of society and laws and institutions were used to enforce this structure.
+The role model of the Victorian wife as delicate, weak and sexually reserved, contrasted sharply with images of promiscuous and barely dressed women in the colonies.

 Coloniality is an enduring process that did not end when states became independent.
 Today globalised ideas of masculinity and femininity that are based on Western stereotypes and reproduced by commercial interests have replaced colonial structures of domination.

-How Did Colonialism And State-making Influence Gender And Sexuality?
+How did Colonialism and State-making influence Gender and Sexuality?

 01